saurabh-das7/llm-eval-toolkit/docs/05_risk_and_cost.md

 **Category:** Product / LLM behaviour

-**Description:** The Gemini model may score the same ad differently across runs, or may not follow the rubric reliably on edge case inputs.
-This would undermine user trust in the evaluator.
+**Description:** The model may score the same ad differently across runs, or may not follow the rubric reliably on edge case inputs.

 **Probability:** Medium — LLM output variance is inherent; structured prompting reduces but does not eliminate it.

-**Impact:** High — inconsistent scoring directly contradicts the core value proposition of a "repeatable, consistent quality standard."
+**Impact:** High — inconsistent scoring undermines the core value proposition.

 **Mitigation:**
-- Use low temperature setting (0.1–0.2) in API calls to reduce output variance
+- Temperature set to 0.1 — near-deterministic output
-- Require JSON-only output in the system prompt — structured output reduces hallucination
+- JSON-only output enforced in system prompt
-- Add a consistency validation layer: if the same input scores >1 point differently on two runs, flag it
-- Validate against the sample bank before launch — all 18 samples must produce the expected verdict
+- Overall score calculated in Python, not trusted from model (model arithmetic found to be off by ~0.2 during testing)
+- Downgrade rule catches catastrophic failures regardless of weighted average
+- All 18 sample bank entries validated pre-launch

-**Escalation trigger:** Any sample bank ad producing a verdict different from its expected verdict during pre-launch testing.
+**Escalation trigger:** Any sample bank ad producing a verdict different from its expected verdict.

 ---